autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 ## Use Bayesian Optimization

+Instead of random search, we can perform HPO via [Bayesian Optimization](https://distill.pub/2020/bayesian-optimization/).
-Apart from random search, we can utilize [skopt](https://scikit-optimize.github.io/stable/) as the searcher, which performs a type of Bayesian Optimization.
+Here we specify **skopt** as the searcher, which uses a BayesOpt implementation from the [scikit-optimize](https://scikit-optimize.github.io/stable/) library.
-Basically, skopt will train a *surrogate model* to approximate the performance of the hyperparameter configurations.
-Whenever the search observed the performance of a new set of hyperparameter, it updates the posterior.
-In the next trial, the searcher will try the configuration that best balances the exploitation and exploration tradeoffs.

-Here, we use a maximal of 5 trials by setting `num_trials` to 5.

 ```{.python .input}